KubeRocketCI/docs/docs/operator-guide/code-quality/sonarqube.md

 ## Configuration

 To establish robust authentication and precise access control, generating a SonarQube token is essential.
-This token is a distinct identifier, enabling effortless integration between SonarQube and EDP.
+This token is a distinct identifier, enabling effortless integration between SonarQube and KubeRocketCI.
 To generate the SonarQube token, proceed with the following steps:

 1. Open the SonarQube UI and navigate to **Administration** -> **Security** -> **User**.
 Create a new user or select an existing one.
 Click the `Options List` icon to create a token: